 The Enterprise Lean-Agile Coach Course is a three-day, full-immersion experience for consultants, coaches and leaders whose responsibility is to guide their enterprise through the adoption of Lean and Agile.
 The course will teach you the practical techniques required to grow the right mindset and culture and to build organizational habits – sustainable practices that match organizational context and continuously evolve to drive maximum enterprise value.

 (NEW!
-Certified Org Mindset Enterprise Coaches are entitled to teach “Lean-Agile Mindset and Culture: A Course for Organizational Leaders”.
+Certified Org Mindset Enterprise Coaches are entitled to teach “The Mindset and Culture of a High-Performing Organization: A Leadership Course”.
 See course description.)

 - Complex Adaptive Systems